Recoskie/JDasm/docs/Basics.md

 <h2>Data Length.</h2>

-Processors are designed to read bytes of data.
-Which is the standard unit of memory in all systems.
+Processors are designed to read bytes of data, which is the standard unit of memory in all systems.
 The read byte then can be used with various binary operations.

 <br />

 Originally two bytes created a "word".
 Thus two words created a "double word" shortened to "DWORD".
-Also tow "DWORD" created a "quad word" called "QWORD".
+Also, two "DWORD" created a "quadword" called "QWORD".

 <br />

 These are the original names given to bytes.
 And their lengths.
-We could Read 2 bytes that forum a Word.
-Just as two letters make a word in English.
-Which we can add as a 16 bit number.
+We could Read 2 bytes that form a Word just as two letters make a word in English, which we can add as a 16-bit number.

 <br />

 Today these words are no longer used.
-Except, for in machine code translation.
+Except for in-machine code translation.
 As the original meaning is used when reading data by CPU.

 <br />

 Thus the original saying that a picture is worth a "thousand words".
 Meaning it took a thousand words, for each red, green, blue value, for each pixel.
-Back in the day pictures ware 2 kilo big, so a thousand words.
+Back in the day, pictures were 2-kilo big, so a thousand words.

 <br />